dirkpetersen/nvflare-cancer/README.md

 # NVFlare in Cancer Research

 We are setting up a project among multiple cancer research organizations to explore federated learning using NVFlare.
+This is a pilot co-led by OHSU Knight Cancer Institute and NCI.
 We assume that the participants will have one of these options available:

-- A AWS or Azure cloud account
+- An AWS or Azure cloud account
-- An on-premises Slurm HPC system with GPU
+- An on-premises Slurm HPC system with GPU (coming soon !)
-- A Windows laptop with a GPU and WSL Linux installed
+- A Windows laptop with a GPU and WSL Linux installed (coming soon !)

-The central NVFlare dashboard and server(s) will be installed by the `Project Admin` who might be in the IT department of the organization that is responsible for installing the central infrastructure in a hub-and-spoke model.
-The researchers in this institution and other institutions will use an NVFlare compute client on their HPC system, their laptop or a separate cloud account and will have no access to the central hub while the manager of the central hub will have no access to the data processd by the clients.
+The central NVFlare dashboard and server was installed by the `Project Admin`, this role can be filled by the IT department of the organization that is responsible for installing the central infrastructure in a hub-and-spoke model.
+The researchers in this institution and other institutions will use an NVFlare compute client on their HPC system, their laptop or a separate cloud account and will have no access to the central hub while the `Project Admin` of the central hub will have no access to the data processd by the clients.
 Please review the [terminologies and roles](https://nvflare.readthedocs.io/en/main/user_guide/security/terminologies_and_roles.html) required for a funtioning NVFlare federation.

 # Installing NVFlare deploy environment

-First we install NVFlare on a computer from which you will connect to the infrastructure and/or roll it out in the frist place.
+First we install the NVFlare software packages on a computer from which you will connect to the infrastructure and/or roll it out in the first place.
 This can be a laptop or management server.

 ## Prerequisites